-You are hereHeat and Light Stress
+You are hereHeat Stress

 Problem: Your cannabis plant can only withstand a certain amount of heat and light.
 After a certain point, your cannabis will start exhibiting signs of stress on the leaves near the sources of light and/or heat.
 Your leaves will get yellow or brown brown spotting and may appear generally burnt in places when there's too much light.

-Solution: Find a way to lower the temperature and/or increase the circulation in the grow room or grow area if heat is the problem.
+Indoors, find a way to lower the temperature and/or increase the circulation in the grow room or grow area if heat is the problem.
 Having a small fan blowing over the tops of your plants will help prevent hot spots from forming directly under your grow lights.

 You may consider removing grow lights further away from the tops of the plants.